An Individual Development Plan (IDP) is an essential tool to help you:

 - Identify and use resources to help you achieve your goals.

-We strongly recommend all postdocs create an IDP within three months of joining the school Postdocs should then refer to their plan on a regular basis throughout the year and revise it annually.
+We strongly recommend all postdocs create an IDP within three months of joining the Allen School.
+You should then refer back to your plan on a regular basis throughout the year and make annual revisions.

 Postdocs can choose to share their IDP with their PIs.
 However, in many cases an IDP could include plans that lead a postdoc away from their current research area or career path.
 If this is the case, it is understandable that the postdoc would not want to share this information with their PI and there is no requirement or obligation to do so.
 However, we expect the PIs to ask about the current status of your IDPs and urge you to complete or update them regularly.